janekx21/bachelor-thesis/chapters/ba.typ

 Let's take a look at a document to see what state it stores.
 The model of the document can be found in @code:document.
-It contains the syntax tree (no source code, just nodes), a rope of the text (wich the syntax tree uses to fetch the source code), an incrementing version, current diagnostics and a very odd `iri_info_map`.
+It contains the syntax tree (no source code, just nodes), a rope of the text (which the syntax tree uses to fetch the source code), an incrementing version, current diagnostics and a very odd `iri_info_map`.
-The diagnostics and the IRI informations can be generated from the tree and rope and are therefore repeated information in other words data redundancy.
+The diagnostics and the IRI information can be generated from the tree and rope and are therefore repeated information in other words data redundancy.

 #figure(caption: "Document model of the language server")[